SHOOTING THE BLACK POWDER REVOLVER

 A very important safety consideration

-Lately it has come to my attention that many people are having problems with misfiring.
+Lately it has come to my attention that many people are having problems with ignition failures.
 I know I'm repeating myself, but this is so important that it bears repeating in more detail, so please bear with me.

 A cross section of a chamber after a cap fails to ignite the main charge.